reactioncommerce/reaction/README.md

 -   Note any existing associated issues.
 -   Lint and adhere to the [Reaction style guide](https://docs.reactioncommerce.com/reaction-docs/master/styleguide).
 -   Pass both [acceptance tests and unit testing](https://docs.reactioncommerce.com/reaction-docs/master/testing-reaction).

-We're giving away t-shirts, tote bags, and $500 gift cards to anyone who contributes a feature or fixes a bug.
-Learn more about the [Reaction Hack-a-bug-a-thon](https://blog.reactioncommerce.com/introducing-the-reaction-hack-a-bug-a-thon/).

 ### Testing